Minyus/causallift/README.md

 - scikit-learn
 - easydict
 - kedro>=0.15.0
-- kedro-viz

-## Optional but recommended dependencies
+## Optional:

 - matplotlib
 - xgboost
 - scikit-optimize

+## Optional for visualization of the pipeline:

+- kedro-viz

 ## How to use CausalLift?